 I will often get questions about the “moral turpitude” clause found in many of the contracts we receive.
 It’s not a description often heard in daily conversation.
 “Have you turpituded today?”

-What the general market doesn’t realize is that many Faith-based publishers have had a “moral turpitude” clause in their contracts for a long time.
+Many faith-based publishers have had a “moral turpitude” clause in their contracts for a long time.
 Moral turpitude is well defined in this post on Wikipedia.
-It is understood in the legal community as actions or activities that can get you fired from your job, deported if you are a foreigner in this country on a Visa, or have your contract cancelled if you are an author.
+It is understood in the legal community as actions or activities that can get you fired from your job, deported if you are only in this country on a visa, or have your contract cancelled if you are an author.